mustaquenadim/Nadims-Portfolio/README.md

 [Programming Hero](https://web.programming-hero.com/) - Complete Web Development with Jhankar Mahbub `Batch 3`

-# Assignment 1 : Portfolio Website
+# Assignment 1 : Personal Website

-This is a sample portfolio website using HTML and CSS.
+This is a sample personal website using HTML and CSS.

 ![Screenshot](https://user-images.githubusercontent.com/56265819/139056831-e569643d-ec7a-46d0-8a0c-282493fa658f.png)

 ## Description

-This portfolio website is created with HTML and CSS.
+This website is created with HTML and CSS.
 There are 6 sections available in this website.
 These sections are

     Home
     About